 Difference between Electrical Conductor, Semiconductor, and Insulator

 Why would electrical engineers or electricians be interested in conductors and insulators?
 Because different types of materials are used for manufacturing electrical products and equipment.
 Any material in real life can have different electrical properties and characteristics.
 That can be used appropriately for better utilization in the electrical engineering field.
-But electrically a material can be classified as either conductor, semiconductor, and insulator.
+But electrically a material can be classified as either a conductor, semiconductor, or insulator.

-Electrical resistivity is the resistance of a one-meter cube volume wire, its SI unit is Ohm-Meter (Ω-m) and represented with Greek letter ρ (ROH).
+Electrical resistivity is the resistance of a one-meter cube volume wire, its SI unit is Ohm-Meter (Ω-m) and is represented with the Greek letter ρ (ROH).
 Electrical conductivity is the reciprocal of resistivity.
 And it means to measure the ability to conduct an electric current.
 The SI unit for the electrical conductivity is Siemens/meter (S/m).
 The resistivity/conductivity varies from material to material.

-What are Conductor, semiconductor, and insulator?
+What are Conductors, semiconductors, and insulators?

 Let’s have a close look at them.